Thinking critically about research

 - Write 2-3 sentences identifying specific limitations

-Whole group sharing:
+Whole group sharing (3 minutes):

-- Did they explain why it matters?
+- Quick feedback: Did they avoid generic critiques?
+Did they identify specific features?
+Did they explain why it matters?

 Example discussion points for each study

-Ainsworth - Strange Situation - Weaker: “Might not generalise to other places” (too generic) - Better: “Brief lab separations may not reflect longer, real-world separations; behaviors might have different meanings in cultures with different independence values”
+- Better: “Brief lab separations may not reflect longer, real-world separations; behaviors might have different meanings in cultures with different independence values.”

-Baby Einstein - Watch for: “Just a correlation” (too generic) - Better: “Parents self-selected; those buying educational media likely differed in unmeasured ways (e.g. reading/talking more to their children, having more free time and disposable income).” - Key: Identifying specific potential confounds.
+- Better: “Parents self-selected; those buying educational media likely differed in unmeasured ways (e.g. reading/talking more to their children, having more free time and disposable income).”

 Ask